relector-tuxnix/meg4/docs/floppy.md

 The font data contains packets, each with a signed byte header.
 If the header is positive (0 - 127), then (header + 1) * 8 bytes follow, the bitmap data.
 If it's negative, then no data follows, and -header many codepoints skipped.

+Each 8 bytes block is a bitmap, with 1 byte per row (giving the total of 8 x 8 pixels per glyph).

 Waveform
 --------